RaulAdSe/RaulAdSe/README.md

 ### Hi there 👋

 - 🔭 I have worked on many computational physics projects.
 Topics include quantum cryptography, biophysics, finite element modeling on electromagnetism and spiking neural networks.
 - 🌱 I’m currently learning applied mathmatics.
-Very keen on neuroscience and it's relationship in many cognitive and artificial intelligence areas.
+Very keen on neuroscience and its relationship in many cognitive and artificial intelligence areas.
 - 🌾 I'm intrested in data science and IA.
 I like to explore branches like data scraping, deep learning and NLP.